Canon 650/651 & 670/671 genuine ink tanks - How to refill

 1) Remove empty ink tank from printer and seal the ink outlet.
 If you've kept the original Canon outlet clips (good thinking) - click one back on.

-CLI651 genuine outlet clip fitted
+Canon genuine ink tank with outlet clip

 If you haven't saved the genuine clips, get some generic ones.
 You get a set (2), if you buy a refill kit here, or you can order the clips separately.